-CYTALUX Detected Additional Ovarian Cancer which would have been left behind PHASE 3 (006 STUDY): CYTALUX FOR FR+ OVARIAN CANCER A Phase 3, Randomized, Single Dose, Open-Label Study to Investigate the Safety and Efficacy of CYTALUX for Intraoperative Imaging of Folate Receptor Positive Ovarian Cancer
+CYTALUX[®] Detected Additional Ovarian Cancer which would have been left behind PHASE 3 (006 STUDY): CYTALUX FOR FR+ OVARIAN CANCER A Phase 3, Randomized, Single Dose, Open-Label Study to Investigate the Safety and Efficacy of CYTALUX for Intraoperative Imaging of Folate Receptor Positive Ovarian Cancer

-WITH CYTALUX, ADDITIONAL LESIONS WERE FOUND IN 27% OF PATIENTS\ \ Women highly suspicious for or with confirmed ovarian cancer who underwent both normal and fluorescent light evaluation (Intent-to-Image set); N=134, 95% CI [19.6, 35.2] In a subgroup analysis of patients with confirmed FR+ ovarian cancer who underwent interval debulking surgery ADDITIONAL LESIONS WERE FOUND IN 40% OF INTERVAL DEBULKING PATIENTS" \\ Phase 3 (006 Study): CYTALUX FOR FR+ OVARIAN CANCER; N=58, 95% CI [270, 53.4] This subgroup analysis utilized a smaller analysis set than the primary endpoint and was not adjusted to control for error, so the results are not conclusive and should be interpreted cautiously.
-Patient-level false positive rate with respect to the detection of ovarian cancer lesions confirmed by central pathology was 20%; 95% CI [0.137, 0.280] Drug-Related Adverse Events Phase 3 (006 Study): CYTALUX FOR FR+ OVARIAN CANCER N=150 study subjects infused with CYTALUX DRUG-RELATED ADVERSE EVENT MILD/MODERATE n (%) SEVERE n (%) MOST COMMON DRUG- RELATED ADVERSE EVENTS MILD/MODERATE n (%) SEVERI Subjects with at least 43 (28.7%) 2 (1.3%) Nausea 27 (18.0%) 0 one drug-related TEAE Vomiting 8 (5.3%) 0 Total number of drug- related TEAEs 63 2 Abdominal Pain 7 (4.7%) 0 ZERO drug-related serious adverse events were observed in any patient dosed with CYTALUX.
+Women highly suspicious for or with confirmed ovarian cancer who underwent both normal and fluorescent light evaluation (Intent-to-Image set); N=134, 95% CI [19.6, 35.2] OF PATIENTS Phase 3 (006 Study): CYTALUX FOR FR+ OVARIAN CANCER; N=58, 95% CI [270, 53.4] This subgroup analysis utilized a smaller analysis set than the primary endpoint and was not adjusted to control for error, so the results are not conclusive and should be interpreted cautiously.
+DEBULKING PATIENTS Patient-level false positive rate with respect to the detection of ovarian cancer lesions confirmed by central pathology was 20%; 95% CI [0.137, 0.280] Drug-Related Adverse Events Phase 3 (006 Study): CYTALUX FOR FR+ OVARIAN CANCER N=150 study subjects infused with CYTALUX DRUG-RELATED ADVERSE EVENT MILD/MODERATE n (%) SEVERE n (%) MOST COMMON DRUG- RELATED ADVERSE EVENTS MILD/MODERATE n (%) SEVERE n (%) Subjects with at least one drug-related TEAE Total number of drug- related TEAEs 43 (28.7%) 63 2 (1.3%) Nausea 27 (18.0%) 0 Vomiting 8 (5.3%) 0 2 Abdominal Pain 7 (4.7%) 0 ZERO drug-related serious adverse events were observed in any patient dosed with CYTALUX.

 97% of all drug-related adverse events were mild-to-moderate.

-Workflow Integration CYTALUXTM seamlessly integrates in the perioperative surgical process
+Workflow Integration CYTALUX® seamlessly integrates in the perioperative surgical process

-PREPARE the recommended dose of CYTALUX as a single intravenous infusion
+PREPARE the recommended dose of CYTALUX as a single intravenous infusion.

-ADMINISTER CYTALUX during a 60-minute infusion, 1 to 9 hours prior to surgery
+ADMINISTER CYTALUX during a 60-minute infusion, 1 to 9 hours prior to surgery for ovarian cancer.

-ILLUMINATE ovarian cancer lesions intraoperatively using a near-infrared imaging system cleared for use with CYTALUX A near-infrared imaging system is used to illuminate CYTALUX - CYTALUX is to be used with a near-infrared imaging system (NIR) cleared by the FDA for specific use with CYTALUX - Clinical data demonstrates that NIR imaging devices which excite at 760 nm to 785 nm and detect emission at 794 nm to 796 nm are suitable for use with CYTALUX - CYTALUX should only be used by surgeons who have completed a training program on the use of NIR imaging systems for fluorescence imaging during surgery.
-Training is provided by the device manufacturer
+ILLUMINATE ovarian cancer lesions intraoperatively using a near-infrared imaging system cleared for use with CYTALUX.
+A near-infrared imaging system is used to illuminate CYTALUX - Clinical data demonstrates NIR imaging devices which excite at 760nm to 785 nm and detect emission at 790 nm to 815 nm are suitable for use with CYTALUX. - CYTALUX is to be used with a near-infrared (NIR) imaging system cleared by FDA for specific use with pafolacianine. - CYTALUX should only be used by surgeons who have completed a training program on the use of NIR imaging systems for fluorescence imaging during surgery.
+Training is provided by the device manufacturer.